-The Arteflame insert replaces any Weber style grill grate with a combination grill and griddle.
-MADE in the USA, Arteflame inserts are perfect for grilling seafood, steaks, burgers, veggies and more.
-The griddle eliminates the slots through which the falls and loses all its juiciness.
-Perfect for getting that delicious smokey flavor without the burn.
+The Weber Grill Grate Replacement Inserts replace any Weber-style grill grate with a combination grill and griddle.
+MADE in the USA, Arteflame inserts are perfect for grilling seafood, steaks, burgers, veggies, and more.
+The griddle eliminates the slots through which food falls into the fire and loses all its juiciness.
+Weber Grill Grate Replacement Inserts are perfect for getting that delicious smokey flavor without the burn from your Weber Grill.

 Carbon Steel vs Cast Iron

-- Select Inserts have notches to accommodate manufacture's accessories
+- Select Inserts have notches to accommodate the manufacture's accessories

 - Use with wood or charcoal

-- Made in USA from solid steel, designed to last a lifetime
+- Made in the USA from solid steel, designed to last a lifetime

 - *Grill NOT INCLUDED* with purchase